James Flynn (academic)

-James Robert Flynn FRSNZ (28 April 1934 – 11 December 2020) was an American-born New Zealand intelligence researcher.
+James Robert Flynn FRSNZ (28 April 1934 – 11 December 2020) was an American-born New Zealand moral philosopher and intelligence researcher.
 Originally from Washington, D.C., and educated at the University of Chicago, Flynn emigrated to Dunedin in 1963, where he taught political studies at the University of Otago.
 He was noted for his publications about the continued year-after-year increase of IQ scores throughout the world, which is now referred to as the Flynn effect.
 In addition to his academic work, he championed social democratic politics throughout his life.

 Early life and education

 James Robert Flynn was born in an Irish-American community in Washington, D.C., on April 28, 1934.
 His parents were Irish-Americans from Missouri.
 His father, Joseph, left formal schooling at age 12 to work in a factory and later became a "hard-drinking" journalist and editor.
 Flynn described his father as a "keen reader" who took pride in completing the New York Times crossword puzzle in pen rather than pencil.
 Flynn's father read classical works to him at a young age, and Flynn said he was "surrounded by good literature" as a child.
 Flynn became an avid reader as well; later in life, he wrote a book about world literature, and in a 2010 commencement address, he encouraged graduates to learn by reading "works of great literature".
 His mother, Mae, was an office worker and homemaker who trained as a teacher.
-He had a brother, Joseph, who became a chemist.
+He had a brother, Joseph, who became a non-isothermal kinetics chemist.

 Raised Roman Catholic, Flynn was a choir boy at Washington, D.C.'s Cathedral of St. Matthew the Apostle and attended the Catholic private schools St. Paul's Primary School and St. John's Academy.
 Flynn renounced his Catholic religion at age 12 after winning a full set of World Book Encyclopedia in a city-wide competition and reading about scientific explanations for the creation of the universe that contradicted his creationist education.
 He credited his rejection of Catholicism and his parents' racial views for forming his secular, socialist views on racial and social equality.
 Flynn described himself as an "atheist, a scientific realist, a social democrat".